On this page

 Wiring Considerations: Safety and Functionality

-All pool lighting must use low-voltage transformers and be protected by ground fault circuit interrupters (GFCIs).
-Cable runs should be carefully planned to minimize voltage drop, which can reduce brightness in fixtures furthest from the power source.
-Professional installers know how to calculate these requirements correctly.
+All pool lighting must use low-voltage transformers protected by ground fault circuit interrupters (GFCIs).
+Cable runs require careful planning to minimize voltage drop reducing distant fixture brightness.
+Professional installers correctly calculate these requirements.

 Complementary Lighting: Beyond the Pool Itself

-Consider how your pool lighting integrates with other outdoor illumination.
-Pathway lights, landscape lighting, and deck illumination all contribute to the overall effect.
-Creating layers of light at different heights creates a more sophisticated and usable outdoor space.
+Integration with other outdoor illumination matters.
+Pathway lights, landscape lighting, and deck illumination contribute to overall effects.
+Creating light layers at different heights produces more sophisticated and usable outdoor spaces.

 Maintaining Your Pool Lighting System